moliver28/research-handbook/content/handbook/security/product-security/application-security/appsec-dogfooding-feature-requests.md

 #### Usage

-Use this label when the AppSec team requests new security features or improvements to be built into GitLab, the product.
+Apply the `~"Internal Request::AppSec Team"` label when the AppSec team requests new security features or improvements to be built into GitLab, the product.

 #### Important Note